Chew on this…

 Cook in a round skillet at 425 for 30 minutes.
 I would suggest mixing honey and butter together to slop on the cornbread.
 Take my word for it… The first few times I made this cornbread, I bought Fully Belly Farm cornmeal from Bi-Rite Grocery in San Francisco.

 Now back to Sciples… I also discovered they have live music every Saturday night at 7 pm.
 My mom can’t remember if this still goes on in the Winter months.
-However, I plan to drive out some time soon and sniff around to see if any toe-tappin’ is going on.
-I don’t see why I should miss out on any “good clean fun.”
+I heard there’s a lot of “good clean fun” being had.

 Here’s a little poem written by Edward that’s outside his mill door: